Xeretis/Docsharing/README.md

 # Docsharing

 A full stack application originally intended for file sharing but ended up being a little more.
-It's kind of inspired by google classroom with spaces that can be joined by a corresponding code or invite link and posts that can be created in spaces.
+It's kind of inspired by google classroom with spaces that can be joined using a corresponding code or invite link and posts that can be created in spaces.

 It's my first laravel project where I actually got to the point of implementing everything I originally wanted